kailash-manasarovar/statement/docs/timeline/2024/april.md

 ## DPR cyber-expert Alicante

+- I head to the DPR office with my devices and a copy of [the letter I wrote to them](march/13-end.md#cyber-expert).
-- Roberto the lawyer cancels our meeting at the DPR offices the following morning, but tells me he can translate over the phone.
+- Roberto the lawyer has canceled our meeting, but tells me he can translate over the phone.
 - I have very confused recollections of this morning except for feeling extraordinarily stressed and anxious, and out-of-my-mind for no particular reason I can ascertain.
 - I put it down to everything that is happening, but it's not just that.
-- When I speak to Roberto, I mention the news report of the politician on spy-cam porn that I saw.
-I tell him this is what has been happening to me and I say it's epidemic.
+- When I speak to Roberto, I mention [the news report of the politician on spy-cam porn](https://www.timesnownews.com/world/europe/spanish-politician-daniel-gmez-del-barrio-resigns-after-photos-reveal-he-offered-himself-as-sex-slave-article-109256687) that I saw.
+- I tell him this is what has been happening to me and I say it's epidemic.
 - Roberto shuts the conversation theme down.
 - I explain later on WhatsApp what I was trying to say.
+- He hasn't formally told me he's not going to work with me so I assume he is still onside.
+This holds me back from looking for someone else.

 ??? info "WhatsApp with Roberto Rodriguez"
     19/04/2024, 18:47 - det sgt lydia cleaves: Done.
 Thanks for the help today :)</br>